John Barry Talley: Early life and education

 Talley grew up on a farm near Princeton, Kentucky.
-While attending high school, he studied piano at Bethel College and upon graduation, enrolled in the Oberlin College Conservatory of Music, graduating in 1965 with a major in piano performance.
-For an additional year, he remained at Oberlin to complete a second major in choral conducting.
-His Oberlin teachers included Beryl Ladd and Joseph Schwartz (piano), Haskell Thomson (organ), and Hugh Johnson and Robert Fountain (choral conducting).
+While attending high school, he studied piano at Bethel College, a private Christian college, now defunct, in nearby Hopkinsville.
+Upon graduation, Talley enrolled in Ohio's Oberlin College Conservatory of Music, where he graduated in 1965 with a major in piano performance.
+He stayed at Oberlin for another year to complete a second major in choral conducting.

-Barry next attended the Peabody Institute of the Johns Hopkins University in Baltimore, holding successive fellowships in music theory, piano, and choral conducting.
-After earning his Master of Music degree from the Peabody Conservatory in 1967, he began a doctoral program, completing course and residency requirements by 1971.
-His Baltimore teachers included Leo Mueller (orchestral conducting), Norman Johnson, Gregg Smith, Ray Robinson, and Theodore Morrison (choral conducting).
-While in Baltimore, Barry also held a number of professional positions including organist/choirmaster of several churches and serving as conductor of an oratorio society, a German singing society, two music theatre troupes, and choral programs in three private schools—Bryn Mawr, Boy's Latin, and Garrison Forest.
+Talley later attended the Peabody Institute of the Johns Hopkins University in Baltimore, holding successive fellowships in music theory, piano, and choral conducting.
+After earning his Master of Music degree in 1967 from the institute – the oldest conservatory in the United States and one of the world's most highly regarded performing arts schools – he began a doctoral program.

+By 1971, Talley completed the program's course and residency requirements.
+His Baltimore teachers included Leo Mueller (orchestral conducting), Theodore Morrison (choral conducting), Norman Johnson, Gregg Smith and Ray Robinson.

+While in Baltimore, Talley also held several professional positions, including as the organist and choirmaster of various churches and as the conductor of an oratorio society, a German singing society, two music theatre troupes plus choral programs at three private schools—Bryn Mawr, Boy's Latin and Garrison Forest.

 Career

-In 1971 he accepted a staff position at the U.S. Naval Academy as Assistant Director of Musical Activities with responsibilities as organist-choirmaster, director of the Academy's music theatre program, and Glee Club.
-The following year, Talley was promoted to Director of Musical Activities, a position he held for thirty-six years until his retirement in 2006.
+In 1971, Talley accepted a staff position as the assistant director of musical activities at the U.S. Naval Academy.
+His roles included organist and choirmaster plus director of the academy's music theatre program and Glee Club.
+The following year, Talley earned a promotion to become the director of musical activities, a position he held for 36 years until his 2006 retirement.